damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Environments](/images/blogimages/ci-deployment-and-environments/17.jpg){: .illustration}

-Now when everything is automated and set up, we’re ready for new challenges just around the corner.
+Now, with everything automated and set up, we’re ready for the new challenges that are just around the corner.

-## Keeping to deal with teamwork
+## Deal with Teamwork Part 2

 It has just happened again.
-You've pushed your feature-branch to preview it on Staging; a minute later Patrick pushed his branch, so the Staging was re-written with his work.
+You've pushed your feature-branch to preview it on staging; a minute later Patrick pushed his branch, so the Staging was re-written with his work.
 Aargh!!
 It was the third time a day!

 Idea!
 Let's use Slack to notify us of deployments, so that people will not push their stuff if another one has been just deployed!

-### Slack notifications
+### Slack Notifications

-Seting up Slack notifications is a [straightforward process](http://docs.gitlab.com/ce/project_services/slack.html).
+Setting up Slack notifications is a [straightforward process](http://docs.gitlab.com/ce/project_services/slack.html).

-The whole idea is to take [Incoming WebHook](https://api.slack.com/incoming-webhooks) URL from Slack...
+The whole idea is to take the [Incoming WebHook](https://api.slack.com/incoming-webhooks) URL from Slack...
 ![Grabbing Incoming WebHook URL in Slack](/images/blogimages/ci-deployment-and-environments/incoming-webhook.png){: .shadow}

 ...and put it into **Settings>Services>Slack** together with your Slack username:
 ![Configuring Slack Service in GitLab](/images/blogimages/ci-deployment-and-environments/services-slack.png){: .shadow}

-Since the only thing you want to be notified of, is deployments, you can uncheck all the checkboxes, except the “Build” in the settings above.
+Since the only thing you want to be notified of is deployments, you can uncheck all the checkboxes except the “Build” in the settings above.
 That’s it.
-Now you’re notified of every deployment:
+Now you’re notified for every deployment:

 ![Deployment notifications in Slack](/images/blogimages/ci-deployment-and-environments/slack.png){: .shadow}

-## Teamwork at scale
+## Teamwork at Scale

-As the time passed, your website becamreally e popular, and your team has grown from 2 to 8 people.
+As the time passed, your website became really popular, and your team has grown from 2 to 8 people.
-People develop in parallel, so the situation when people wait for each other to preview something on Staging become pretty common.
+People develop in parallel, so the situation when people wait for each other to preview something on Staging has become pretty common.
 “Deploy every branch to staging” stopped working.

 ![Queue of branches for review on Staging](/images/blogimages/ci-deployment-and-environments/queue.jpg)